cwcyau/hdruk-phd-handbook/course_docs/programme/transitionfund.md

 ## How to apply

 You should send the following information to HDRUK using the headings outlined below ([phd@hdruk.ac.uk](mailto:phd@hdruk.ac.uk)).
-A Word document template is available in the Student Area of Box:
+A Word document template is available in the Student Area of Box ([Download Template Link](https://hdruk.box.com/s/2f3e7yyl3uf5ahq6l0mkhp0xe3hqau89)):

 **Applicant Details**